-Helambu Trek is a short and easy trek nearby Kathmandu valley.
+Helambu Trek is a short and easy trek which is about 72 km away from Kathmandu valley.
 It generally takes 5 days trek.
-It is located about 72 km from Kathmandu valley.
-It extends from north of Taramarang to the upper slope of a famous Gosaikunda Lake and downward slope of Jugal Himal.
-The Helambu trek is at the altitude of 800m to 3600m offering little less climbing as well as the warmer temperature.
-Helambu trek begins from Sundarijal about an hour drive from Kathmandu.
-Nepal Pioneer Trek has been conducting trekking in this area for many years.
+It covers a wider area from north of Taramarang to the upper slope of a famous Gosaikunda Lake and downward slope of Jugal Himal.
+This less crowded trek is at the altitude of 800m to 3600m offering little less climbing as well as the warmer temperature which begins from Sundarijal about an hour drive from Kathmandu.

-The Helambu trek offers pine forest, panoramic Himalayan views, beautiful mountain streams, hard and rugged rocks with snow-capped peaks, grassy land and meadows strewn with daisies and wild animals.
+The Helambu trek rewards you with extensive Himalayan views, beautiful mountain streams, snow-capped peaks, grassy land, and meadows strewn with daisies and wild animals.
 There are snow bridges, spinning angry torrents, small lakes with iceberg’s floating on them and crystalline brightness formed by water in the upper part of the valley.
-This trek is comparatively easier because of less covered area, low attitude, less crowded.
-This trek is free from any noise in comparison to other trekking.
+This trek is free from any noise and comparatively easier because of less covered area, low attitude, less crowded.

-During the trek, you can observe the unique culture of high mountain people as well as the beauty of nature with rhododendrons and bamboo forests.
-The graceful waterfalls and snow-capped mountains make the trek one of the most diverse treks near Kathmandu.
-Mountain scenery at the border with Tibet and monasteries make a trek to the region an enthralling experience.
+During the trek, you can perceive the unique culture of high mountain people as well as the beauty of nature with rhododendrons and bamboo forests.
+The snow-capped mountains and graceful waterfalls make the trek one of the most diverse treks near Kathmandu.
+The glorious mountain scenery at the border of Tibet and monasteries add an enthralling experience to the trek.
 The people living in highlands of Helambu region are Nepali and are from Tibetan origin and almost look like Tibetan.

-The best season for the Helambu trek is autumn and spring.
-Winter is also good for trekking in this region.
-Besides easy trekking, it offers a wide range of mountainous people’s culture and spectacular scenery.
-We will get the opportunity to interact with Tamang and Sherpa peoples at the upper section during the Helambu trekking.
+Autumn and Spring are considered as the suitable seasons for the Helambu trek, however, winter is also good for trekking in this region.
+Besides easy trekking, it offers you a wide range of mountainous people’s culture and spectacular scenery.
+We will get the opportunity to interact with Tamang and Sherpa peoples in the upper section during the Helambu trekking.
 Helambu trek is safe and recommended.
 Sherpa Expedition and trekking are glad to operate this trek for you to make it your life experience.

 Highlights of Helambu Trek

-- The Helambu trek offers pine forest, panoramic Himalayan views.
+- The Helambu trek offers panoramic Himalayan views.